-These are the six most common causes of poor call quality, and how you can test to see if it might be the source of your connectivity issues:
+These are the most common causes of poor call quality, and ways you can test to see what is the source of your connectivity issues:

 - Poor Internet connection or high network latency: You can test these aspects of your own network here.
 Upload and download speeds of at least 2 Mb/s make for the best experience; a latency below 50 ms is ideal, while anything higher than 100 ms is likely to be problematic.
 Here are some tips for improving your Internet connection at home.

 - Ability to have a webRTC call: This is the underlying technology of doxy.me.
-Run the automated tests found here; if any of the tests fail, you probably will not be able to hold a call.
+Run the automated tests found here; if any of the tests fail, you probably won't be able to hold a call.

 - Device processing ability: If you are having issues during a call, try closing all unnecessary programs to free up processing power.
 Restarting your computer before a call is a good way to make sure you are not running any extra applications.

 - The quality of the camera or microphone: If your equipment is more than 2 to 3 years old, or if it is damaged in some way, it may not be able to support a call.
-Hardware that is good enough for an Internet video call can be bought for very cheap, consider upgrading.
+Hardware that is good enough for an Internet video is relatively inexpensive.
+Consider upgrading.

 - Browser or Operating System: It is important to keep your computer's software up-to-date.
 You can perform a simple check online to see if your browser is the most recent version; you can also find out if your operating system is outdated on a Mac or on a Windows computer.